 Unlike some cities, Medical Lake isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Medical Lake are a mix of both white- and blue-collar jobs.
 Overall, Medical Lake is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Medical Lake who work in office and administrative support (16.94%), management occupations (13.90%), and sales jobs (12.60%).
+There are especially a lot of people living in Medical Lake who work in office and administrative support (17.41%), sales jobs (12.99%), and management occupations (11.44%).

-As is often the case in a small city, Medical Lake doesn't have a public transportation system that people use to get to and from their jobs every day.
+Medical Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Medical Lake is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Slavic languages and Italian.